shinziling/CollegeNote/content/Discrete Math/Table of Content.md

   - "#IntrotoMathProof"
 ---
 This is introductory course that talks about the basics of discrete math.
-It is similar to introductory math proof course but specifically tailor towards Computer Science students.
+It is similar to an introductory math proof course but is specifically tailored towards Computer Science students.

 ### What is Discrete Structure?
 - By definition, Discrete Structure is used to describe a set of elements with gaps in between each elements, it is the opposite to a continuous structure